-Could studying a genetically linked group of people in Columbia provide clues on any association between ADHD and Alzheimer’s Disease?
+Could studying a genetically linked population shed light on a link between ADHD and Alzheimer’s Disease?
 That is just one of the questions researchers are pondering.

-For generations, the “foolishness” has suddenly struck middle-age members of an extended family in Colombia’s Antioquia region.
-It starts with mild forgetfulness but soon reduces its victims to infantile incapacitation.
+For generations, a disease called the “foolishness” has suddenly struck middle-age members of an extended family in Colombia’s Antioquia region.
+It starts with mild forgetfulness.
+Soon, however, it reduces its victims to infantile incapacitation.

-This isn’t the first time genetic discovery has taken place in the Paisa population.
-In fact, researchers studying this unique group of people have learned much about ADHD from them, too.
+This isn’t the first time that genetic discovery has taken place in the Paisa population.
+In fact, researchers studying this unique population have learned much about ADHD from them, too.
 For example, a genetic link between ADHD and conduct disorder/oppositional defiance disorder was discovered by studying selected Paisa families (multi-generational).

-What’s so special about the Paisas?
+What’s so special about the Paisa?
 They are a so-called genetic isolate population.
-They have mixed very little, genetically speaking, with outside populations for generations.
-As the population has increased, the gene pool has become “concentrated.”
-Thus, they provide a rare opportunity to tease apart the link between genes and the human traits and diseases the population experiences at greater-than-average rates.
+For generations, they have mixed very little, genetically speaking, with outside populations.
+As the population has increased, the gene pool has thus become “concentrated.”
+Thus, they provide a rare opportunity to tease apart the link between genes and the human traits/diseases the population experiences at greater-than-average rates.

 Is there a link between the “Paisa Mutation” and the higher-than-average prevalence of ADHD among the Paisas?
 That has yet to be explored.
 Stay tuned.